befelix/Safe-RL-Benchmark/README.rst

 state space is two dimensional and we can accelerate along the line, so our action space is one dimensional.

-Now we need our third and last ingredient, which is the algorithm, that optimizes the policy on the environment.
-Well, an algorithm that is very stable on this environment is the ``PolicyGradient`` algorithm with a central differences gradient estimator.
+Now we need our third and last ingredient, which is the algorithm that optimizes the policy on the environment.
+On this environment ``PolicyGradient`` with central differences gradient estimator proved to be a very stable algorithm.

   >>> # import the policy gradient class
   >>> from SafeRLBench.algo import PolicyGradient
   >>> # instantiate it with the environment and algorithm
   >>> optimizer = PolicyGradient(linear_car, policy, estimator='central_fd')

-Earlier we setup some initial parameters.
+Earlier we set some initial parameters.
 The `PolicyGradient` optimizer will check if there are initial parameters and use those if present.
-If there are no preset parameters he will randomly initialize them, until he finds a nonzero gradient.
+If there are no parameters set he will randomly initialize them, until he finds a nonzero gradient.

   >>> # optimize the policy when everything is set up.
   >>> optimizer.optimize()